5 Foolish College Myths Freshmen Must Stop Believing Immediately

-I learned that "syllabus week" is the first week of the semester when professors distribute syllabi in their classes.
+I learned that "syllabus week" is the first week of the semester, when professors distribute syllabi in their classes.
 Students seem to think that's the only important thing that happens during the first week.
 This could explain why one-third of my students skip class the day after I give out the syllabus.

 Let's bust this college myth right now: syllabus week does not exist.
 Your professor might spend the first class session going over the syllabus, in which case I guess you get a syllabus day.
 In my class, you usually get a syllabus 15 minutes, then I start lecturing.

 Please don't believe syllabus week is real and use it as an excuse to slack off during the first week of class.
-Since you probably don't have any tests or big assignments due the first week, it may seem like anything important is happening, but that's not true.
+Since you probably don't have any tests or big assignments due the first week, it may not seem like anything important is happening, but that's not true.

 What really happens during the first week